Fumi24/RunesReformed/README.md

 i will not be working on RunesReformed for the next foreseeable future as im hitting exams, if i get some free time i will try to update the program if i can.
-If you like the program i would suggest you get out [OrangeNotes Runebook](https://github.com/OrangeNote/RuneBook) it does almost the same, and is much more professionally made.
+If you like the program i would suggest you check out [OrangeNotes Runebook](https://github.com/OrangeNote/RuneBook) it does almost the same, and is much more professionally made.
 This doesnt not mean RunesReformed will stop working it just means the pages will become outdate by time.

 # RunesReformed